Towson University welcomes those who are serving or have served in the military.

-For admission purposes, a veteran is defined as a current or former member of any branch of the U.S. Armed Services who has served 30 days or more of active duty.
+A veteran is defined as a former member of any branch of the U.S. Armed Services who has seved over 30 days or more of active duty.

-Towson University waives the application fee for veterans.
-To have your application fee waived, you can attach a copy of your DD-214 form to your online application to verify your military service.
-You can also send it separately to the University Admissions office by fax, 410-704-3030, or email it to admissions_documents AT_TOWSON.
+Towson University waives the fees for military affiliates.
+To have your application fee waived, you can attach a copy of your military orders or your DD-214 form to your online application to verify your service.
+You can also send it separately to University Admissions office by fax, 410-704-.3030, or email it to admissions_documents AT_TOWSON.

 You are eligible for admission consideration based on high school or transfer course work or upon placement testing in several skill areas (writing, reading, mathematics, etc.).
 Please review the requirements for freshman or transfer admission.